A COUNCIL TO DRIVE NATIONAL PROSPERITY AND LONG-TERM GROWTH THROUGH DESIGN.

 EXECUTIVE DIRECTOR

-He is an Adjunct Professor of Industrial Design at both the University of Canberra and the University of New South Wales.
+He is a qualified Industrial Designer and currently an Adjunct Professor of Industrial Design at both the University of Canberra and the University of New South Wales.

-Brandon was made a Design Ambassador to Japan, an honorary international design advocacy role organised by the Japan Institute of Design Promotion and Fellow of the Design Institute of Australia.
+Brandon was made an Honorary Design Ambassador to Japan, an international design advocacy role organised by the Japan Institute of Design Promotion (JDP), and is a Fellow of the Design Institute of Australia.

 65 YEARS OF AUSTRALIAN DESIGN